Key Points

 Introduction

 The initial slides give a brief introduction to the workshop and Lean.
-You should cover the following topics:
+Further, you should cover the following topics:

 • Talk about why you are here